Set impOS’ network connection failover sequence for multi-interface devices

 If you omit an interface from the list, this does not mean that the omitted network interface is disabled in any way — it is simply not used as a failover and may continue to draw power.

-wl0 on an Ethernet-only imp, say — will cause an exception to be thrown.
-An exception will also be thrown if none of the identified interfaces are available on the imp, even if they are only type identifiers, eg.
+cell on a WiFi-only imp, for instance — those identifiers will be ignored.
+An exception will be thrown if none of the identified interfaces are available on the imp, even if they are only type identifiers, eg.

 imp.net.setserverinterfaces(["ethernet", "cell"]) on a WiFi-only imp.